SalvoLunar/maynooth-fc-hugo/site/content/post/making-sense.md

 Some of our players went on to play at the very highest level. **David Cowhey** signed for Bohemians as an 18 year-old right winger.

+Below is an excerpt of the January/February 1978 edition of the Maynooth Newsletter, reporting on Cowhey's signing.

 ![Maynooth Newsletter 76-77](/img/image-2-.png "David Cowhey")

 Bohemians' then-manager, Billy Young was quoted at the time as saying: